pessiv/pessiv.github.io/README.md

 ### Finnish Game Jam 2025

+At first I tried to make something with AI, but ended up making things myself with Lua.

 ### ASM Game Jam 24

 This was also my first ever time in the bigger Assembly Summer event so you know I had fun.